Luengue-Luiana National Park: Transfrontier conservation area

 The park is part of the Kavango-Zambezi Transfrontier Conservation Area, a group of adjacent protected areas in the upper Zambezi River and Okavango basins that extend across portions of Angola, Namibia, Botswana, Zambia, and Zimbabwe.
 The park adjoins Zambia's Sioma Ngwezi National Park across the Cuando River to the east, and Bwabwata National Park to the south in Namibia.

 History

 During the colonial period, hunting reserves (coutadas) were established in the region.
 The area saw little fighting during the 1961-1974 Angolan War of Independence.
-However the region was the scene of fighting during the 1975-2002 Angolan Civil War.
-The combatants placed thousands of land mines in the park, and many still remain.
-In September 2019 Prince Harry visited the park and spoke to the urgent importance of removing land mines from the region, and praised the government's recent commitment of funds to land mine removal.
+However, the region was the scene of fighting during the 1975-2002 Angolan Civil War.
+The combatants placed thousands of land mines in the park, and many remain.
+In September 2019, Prince Harry visited the park and spoke about the urgent importance of removing land mines from the region, and praised the government's recent commitment of funds to land mine removal.

-The park was created in 2011, by National Assembly Decree (No. 38/11 29 December) which proclaimed the Luengue-Luiana and Mavinga national parks.
+The park was created in 2011 by National Assembly Decree (No. 38/11, 29 December), which proclaimed the Luengue-Luiana and Mavinga national parks.
 The new park includes the former Luiana and Mucusso reserves.

 The park is governed by the Ministry of Hotels and Tourism.